Taist/taist_docs/guide/debugging_and_troubleshooting.rst

 3. Setting processing mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-``taistApi.haltOnError`` can be changed in any moment - each ``taistApi`` call will use its value that was actual just before call was started
+``taistApi.haltOnError`` can be changed in any moment - each ``taistApi`` call will use its value that was actual just before the call was started

 .. toctree::